This post may include affiliate links; see our disclosure policy.

 Instructions

-- Chop the broccoli into medium sized florets (leave a good amount of the stem for a nice shape; see the photo or How to Cut Broccoli).
+- Chop the broccoli into medium-sized florets.
+(Leave a good amount of the stem for a nice shape.)

-- In small bowl, mix together ¼ cup water with garlic powder, onion powder and mustard powder.
+- In a small bowl, mix together ¼ cup water with garlic powder, onion powder, and mustard powder.

 More broccoli recipes

-We heart broccoli (a lot)!
-In fact, we could eat it for every meal.
-Here are a few of the top recipes we’d recommend:
+I heart broccoli (a lot)!
+Here are a few more broccoli recipes I’d recommend:

-- Go classic with a Broccoli Salad or Broccoli Slaw
+- Go classic with a broccoli salad, broccoli slaw, or cheesy broccoli.

 Super easy and delicious!
 Pan fry and a quick steam is the way to go for the best broccoli.
 Loved the spice mix and the ratio.
 The broccoli came out perfectly seasoned.